James scores 25 as Lakers top Kings 101-86

 James hit three 3-pointers and had seven rebounds.
 He only had two assists, though he often fed teammates for open shots that missed – including Lonzo Ball, who was 2 for 10 from the field.

 Chandler, playing in his second game with the Lakers, logged 23 minutes and scored three points.
-Los Angeles has won four of its last five.
+In his first game, the Lakers held Minnesota to 110 points — which, up until Saturday night’s game, was tied for the lowest by any Los Angeles opponent this season.

+“For me, the defense has been easy because it comes naturally, but it’s a matter of getting into the offense,” Chandler said.
+“The key for us was getting back on transition, building walls, forcing them into a half-court offense.”

+James said the Lakers’ center duo of starter JaVale McGee and Chandler, who combined for 20 rebounds and a pair of steals, has solidified a defense that struggled early in the season.

+“(Chandler) just shored up our front court.
+We have a great 1-2 punch now with JaVale and Tyson,” James said.

-De’Aaron Fox had 17 of his 21 points in the first half to lead the Kings, who shot 35 percent from the field and went 6-for-25 on 3-pointers.
+De’Aaron Fox had 17 of his 21 points in the first half to lead the Kings, who shot 35 percent from the field and went 6 for 25 on 3-pointers.
+Willie Cauley-Stein added 12 points and 12 rebounds.

+Fox said the Lakers were able to shut down the Kings’ fast-paced offense by getting back quickly on defense.

+“They got back every shot attempt and they sent four people back,” he said.
+“And we didn’t shoot the ball well.”

 The Lakers were ahead by six points at the half and held a 76-65 lead entering the fourth quarter.
 They built that lead to 20 points at 88-68 before the Kings responded with a 10-0 run, but Sacramento got no closer.